thealmarques/demo-project-lightningjs-mouse-events/readme.md

 ### Demo

-To test the demo project you need to
+To test the demo project (it's based on the official documents, you can see the original demo [here](https://rdkcentral.github.io/Lightning/docs/gettingStarted/development-tictactoe)) you need to

 ```sh
 $ cd demo